scrumtuous/scrumtuous/aws/practitioner/exam/dumps/question/answer-110.md

 ---
 layout: answer
 title: "CloudFront "points of prescence" that cache static content"
-blurb: "As per the docs, you will sometimes hear edge locations referred to as points of presence."
+blurb: "<p>As per the <a href="https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/HowCloudFrontWorks.html">docs,</a> you will sometimes hear edge l"
 quid: 110
 ---